MSF UK's cookies notice

 |Campaign tracker: utmz||Contains traffic information for the current visit, if different from previous.||Six months|

-We use TV squared to help track the performance of our TV campaigns, helping us identify if visitors arrived on the website in response to one of our TV adverts.TV Squared collects no personal data or IP addresses.
+We use TV squared to help track the performance of our TV campaigns, helping us identify if visitors arrived on the website in response to one of our TV adverts.TV Squared collects no personal data.

 We use Hotjar to help us understand how visitors engage with our website, e.g. which page designs work or what routes visitors may take to apply for a job or donate.